LinerSu/nyu-pl-spring-20-rec/Week 05/README.md

          </p></details>

 ### Alpha renaming (α convension)
 - Def.
-Alpha-renaming is a way to change a bound variable names.
+Alpha-renaming is a way to change a bound variable's name.
 - **Renaming rules**
     - Only bound variables can be renamed, not free variables.
     - Renaming consistency: if we rename `x` in a term `λ x. t`, all occurrences of `x` in `t` must be replaced by `y`.